kevinconway/Loop.js/README.rst

             return promise;
         };

-    loopjs.map(list, fn).then(function (newList) {
+    loopjs.map(list, asyncDouble).then(function (newList) {
         console.log(newList); // [2, 4, 6, 8, 10]
     });

 Currently supported iterations are:

-    for.each, for.in, for.x, until.false, until.false, map, reduce, select,
+    for.each, for.in, for.x, until.true, until.false, map, reduce, select,
     remove, find, all, and none.

 For more use cases, examples, and API documentation see the 'doc' directory.